Are you looking for a place in Wyoming that offers many world-class outdoor activities and wide open spaces?

-Uncover wildlife specimens at the Werner Wildlife Museum
+Uncover Wildlife Specimens at the Werner Wildlife Museum

-The museum showcases an impressive collection of labeled taxidermy(stuffed) animals and birds like Walrus.
+It showcases an impressive collection of labeled taxidermy animals.

 Your kids will be fascinated by the exhibition of almost 400 birds, fish, and animals.

-Walk your dog at the Morad Park
+Walk Your Dog at Morad Park

 This wonderful, natural dog park consists of paved pathways and meandering dirt paths for your dog to explore.

 It can also be the start and endpoint for your kayak trips and inner tube floats.

-Are you an art enthusiast?
-If you are in Casper, do not forget to visit the Nicolaysen Art Museum.
+If you are in Casper, do not forget to visit the Nicolaysen Art Museum on East Collins Drive.

-Surf through the rotating exhibits of the permanent collection of works by Picasso, Dali, Matisse, Charles Russell.
+Surf through the rotating exhibits of the permanent collection of works by Picasso, Dali, Matisse, and Charles Russell.